bolton-robotics/Oskar/README.md

 **Oskar Robot Simulation**

-This simulation is designed to take someone through the stages of visualising a robot with a simple one file URDF to a mobile representation in Gazebo with camera and lidar.
+This simulation is designed to take someone through the stages of visualising a robot from a simple one file URDF to a mobile representation in Gazebo with camera and lidar.
 It is designed to be followed in sections which build complexity on the previous section and add new features.

 This is not designed to be perfect, merely to demonstrate that it is possible to create a robot simulation that can be manipulated, and template code for use with real robots.
 It is not designed to favour one tool or one method over another, merely to demonstrate the possibilities.
-Other tavailable utorials go into far more depth.
+Other available tutorials go into far more depth.

 <ins>Pre-requisites</ins>